Build a custom flow for adding an email to a user's account

 prepareVerification()

-method on the newly createdEmailAddress
+method is used on the newly createdEmailAddress

-object to send a verification code to the user. - Uses the
+object to send a verification code to the user. - The

 attemptVerification()

-method on the sameEmailAddress
+method is used on the sameEmailAddress

 object with the verification code provided by the user to verify the email address.